 Organization ID

 To order SSL/TLS certificates from your Azure Key Vault account, you must use account credit to pay for these certificates.
-The Azure Key Vault Module doesn't allow for credit cards as a payment method.
+The Azure Key Vault Module doesn't support credit cards as a payment method.

 We recommend adding a credit card to your account.
-Having a credit card associated to your account helps you quickly and easily deposit funds for Key Vault certificate orders.
+Having a credit card associated with your account helps you quickly and easily deposit funds for Key Vault certificate orders.

 Before you order a DigiCert SSL/TLS certificate from your Key Vault account, make sure account credit is the default payment method for your CertCentral account.